Bertha Rae Cholock Riggin

 Uniontown

-Bertha Rae Cholock Riggin, 80, of Uniontown, passed away on Sunday July 10, 2022 with her family by her side.
+Bert’s life work was her family, home, and gardening.
+She enjoyed talking and laughing with her lifelong friend, Betty Ann, her cousin, Betty Jean and with neighbors, swapping stories and laughter over a Michelob Ultra.
+In our little Wilmington Street community, she will be dearly missed.
+The young kids in the neighborhood would run to “Grandma’s” where a hug, oatmeal cookie, or rice krispy treat awaited.
+She had a beer waiting for the adults.
+Our birds and stray kitties will miss their caregiver as well.
+There are so many beautiful stories we could tell you.
+But just remember the next time you look at that dash and a memory causes you to smile, cry, or laugh out loud, remember, you were a part of that - (Dash) 143.

+Special thank you to the Amedisys Hospice Care and the staff at Shadyside Hospital.

-Visitation at STEPHEN R. HAKY FUNERAL HOME, 603 N. Gallatin Avenue Extension, Uniontown, from 5 to 8 p.m. on Wednesday.
-Visitation also from 9 to 10:30 a.m. on Thursday, when prayers of transfer will be recited followed by a Mass of Christian Burial at St. John the Evangelist Church, 50 Jefferson Avenue, Uniontown, at 11 a.m.
+Visitation will be from 5 to 8 p.m.
+Wednesday, July 13, and from 9 to 10:30 a.m.
+Thursday, July 14, in the STEPHEN R. HAKY FUNERAL HOME, 603 N. Gallatin Avenue Ext., Uniontown.
+Prayers of transfer will be recited followed by a Mass of Christian Burial at at 11 a.m. in St. John the Evangelist Church, 50 Jefferson Avenue, Uniontown, where she was a lifelong member and student.
 Interment will follow at Sylvan Heights Cemetery.

 (0) comments